 The Benelux Union puts its citizens and their wellbeing at the core of everything it does.
-Climate, health and mobility are topics that are particularly close to our hearts, and in each of these fields, we are delivering specific results.
+Energy transition, health and mobility are topics that are particularly close to our hearts, and in each of these fields, we are delivering specific results.
 For your benefit, and with your involvement.

 Health is an issue that affects all generations.
 The Benelux Union is actively involved in strengthening cross-border healthcare for all citizens, from transport to treatment.